wavemotion-dave/A8DS/readme.md

 program.
 If not supplied, the built-in Altirra BASIC 1.58 is used.

 I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job as a replacement for the Atari OS/BASIC roms.
-However, for maximum compaitibility, it is recommended you find the above OS/BASIC roms.
+However, for maximum compatibility, it is recommended you find the above OS/BASIC roms.

 Do not ask me about rom files, you will be promptly ignored.
 A search with Google will certainly